kizza2/kizza2/README.md

 - 🔭 I’m currently not working.

-- 👨‍💻 <s> Some of my projects are available at<s> : https://github.com/kizza2?tab=repositories
+- 👨‍💻 <s> Some of my projects are available at </s> : https://github.com/kizza2?tab=repositories

 - 📫 How to reach me : **kizzaother@gmail.com** // discord : **kizzouille**